ad7f/hamcheck/README.md

 City lines are optional, but can help you scope to a particular area.
 When separated by a comma, two letter state abbreviations can also be used.
 This can be helpful in cases where many states have the same city name.

-The acceptable formats for city lines are:
+The currently accepted formats for city lines are:
 ```
 City
 City, ST